everypolitician/jekyll-pmo-docs/README.md

-# Pombola Simple Documentation
+# TheyWorkForYou Documentation

-Pombola Simple provides a platform for creating Parliamentary Monitoring sites.
+TheyWorkForYou provides a platform and a philosophy for creating Parliamentary Monitoring sites.
 It's built using data from [EveryPolitician](http://everypolitician.org/).

 ## Creating a new site